Historikerstreit: "The Impoverished Practice of Insinuation"

-"The Morality of History”
+"The Morality of History"

-The philosopher Helmut Fleischer in an essay first published in the Nürnberger Zeitung newspaper on September 20, 1986, defended Nolte against Habermas under the grounds that Nolte was only seeking to place the Holocaust into a wider political context of the times.
+The philosopher Helmut Fleischer in an essay first published in the ' newspaper on September 20, 1986, defended Nolte against Habermas under the grounds that Nolte was only seeking to place the Holocaust into a wider political context of the times.
 Fleischer wrote the dispute was really "about the moral judgement of the Nazi past".
-Flesicher wrote in defense of Hillgruber that he had the moral case for justifying the Wehrmachts last stand on the Eastern Front as necessary to protect German civilians from the Red Army.
-Fleischer accused Habermas of seeking to impose a left-wing moral understanding on the Nazi period on Germans and of creating a "moral" Sondergericht (Special Court).
+Flesicher wrote in defense of Hillgruber that he had the moral case for justifying the 's last stand on the Eastern Front as necessary to protect German civilians from the Red Army.
+Fleischer accused Habermas of seeking to impose a left-wing moral understanding on the Nazi period on Germans and of creating a "moral" (Special Court).
 Fleischer argued that Nolte was only seeking the "historicization" of National Socialism that Martin Broszat had called for in a 1985 essay by trying to understand what caused National Socialism, with a special focus on the fear of Communism.